TotallyInformation/uibuilder-mqtt-explorer-template/README.md

 This template came out of some discussions on the [Node-RED forum about creating a web-based MQTT explorer using uibuilder](https://discourse.nodered.org/t/node-red-version-of-mqtt-explorer/99738).
 It is inspired by the [MQTT Explorer desktop application](https://mqtt-explorer.com/).

+## Ideas for using this template

+Remember that, with Node-RED and UIBUILDER, you can have multiple instances of UIBUILDER.
+So if you have a high-volume MQTT topic, you could always filter that to a separate uibuilder instance to avoid overwhelming the UI.

+It would also be possible to link the front-end direct to MQTT using a JavaScript MQTT client library such as [MQTT.js](https://github.com/mqttjs/MQTT.js).
+This would reduce the load on Node-RED and uibuilder but would require more complex front-end code to handle MQTT connections, subscriptions, and message handling.

+UIBUILDER does not, by default, cache any messages.
+So no MQTT messages will be available when a client first connects.
+This includes MQTT _retained_ messages.
+Use the `uib-cache` node to provide caching of messages if required.
+You may want to set different cache sizes for different topics or topic hierarchies depending on your use case.
+In that case, use a switch node to separate out different topic hierarchies to multiple different `uib-cache` nodes.
+These can all be connected to the same or separate uibuilder instances as needed.

 ## Installation

 Add a uibuilder node to your Node-RED flow.
 Give it a unique name and URL.
 Then deploy the flow.
 This creates the server file system structure for the uibuilder instance.